fenago/intro-ruby/lab_guides/Lab_4.md

 Understanding variable scope is important to consider as each new concept of Ruby is learned.
 Variable scope will depend on the context.
-We will learn more about variable scope in the next chapter, *Chapter 5, Object-Oriented Programming with Ruby*.
+We will learn more about variable scope in the next lab, *Lab 5, Object-Oriented Programming with Ruby*.